 |Coleman Family Farms||Homepage|

-Sword lettuce is available in the early summer months.
+Sword lettuce is available in the early summer.

-Sword lettuce contains many of the same nutrients in romaine lettuce.
-It is a very good source of dietary fiber, vitamins A, C and K, as well as B-complex vitamins.
-The lettuce contains folate, and the minerals iron, potassium, copper, calcium, magnesium and phosphorus.
-Overall, the bitter green is a nutrient-dense vegetable.
+Sword lettuce is a good source of dietary fiber, vitamins A, C, and K, and B-complex vitamins.
+The lettuce also contains folate, iron, potassium, copper, calcium, magnesium, and phosphorus.